nobosx/NDAFL/Readme.md

 # Revisiting BST: Back from Deep Learning to Classical Cryptanalysis

 This repository contains the supplementary codes of the paper *Revisiting DST: Back from Deep Learning to Classical Cryptanalysis*.
-It includes the applications of the framework Neural Distinguisher-Aided Feature Location to: Speck32, Speck48, Speck64, Speck96, Speck 128 and Simon.
+It includes the applications of the framework Neural Distinguisher-Aided Feature Location to: Speck32, Speck48, Speck64, Speck96, Speck 128, Simon and LEA.
 The codes are mainly written in C++ and Python.

 In the folder `Speck32`: